The Benefits of Aloe Vera and Aloe Vera Juice

 Today it is grown in Texas USA, Mexico, South America, Central America, Africa, Australia besides India.

 It is often called "the miracle plant" and is the oldest known and the most used medicinal plant.
 It has about 200 active ingredients which have been proved scientifically and numerous combinations of these ingredients ensure a broad spectrum of activity against disorders in human health.

-It has been much used as a traditional folk and herbal remedy.
-It exhibits analgesic, antiseptic, antibacterial, antiviral, antifungal and anti inflammatory activity.
+It has been much used as traditional folk and herbal remedy.
+It exhibits analgesic, antiseptic, antibacterial, antiviral, antifungal and anti-inflammatory activity.